Lens capsule

-Normally, the lens capsule serves as a diffusion barrier.
-It is permeable to low molecular weight compounds but restricts the movement of large colloidal particles.
+Early in embryonic development the lens capsule is highly vascularized, but later during embryo development becomes avascular and transparent, serving as a diffusion barrier helping to protect the lens.
+It is permeable to low molecular weight compounds, but restricts the movement of larger things like bacteria, viruses and large colloidal particles.
+As the capsule contains the lens, it is clinically significant in regard to surgery of the lens.
+For example, it is used to contain new artificial lenses implanted after cataract surgery.

 Anatomy

 The lens capsule is a transparent membrane that surrounds the entire lens.
-The capsule is thinnest at the posterior pole with approximate thickness of 3.5μm.
-Average thickness at the equator is 7μm.
-Anterior pole thickness increases with age from 11-15μm.
-The thickest portion of is annular region surrounding the anterior pole.
-This will also increases with age (from 13.5-16μm).
+The capsule is thinnest at the posterior pole with approximate thickness of 3.5 μm.
+Average thickness at the equator is 7 μm.
+Anterior pole thickness increases with age from 11-15 μm.
+The thickest portion is the annular region surrounding the anterior pole.
+This will also increase with age (from 13.5-16 μm).
 The ligaments suspending the lens form attachments in the equatorial area and more so just to the front and back of the equator.
 There are tens of thousands of these ligaments in a mouse lens and for the most part they appear to connect directly to the lens capsule.
-As the lens grows throughout the life of most vertebrates the capsule is required to grow as well.
-Some ligament anchors have associated cells where they connect to the lens capsule with periodic cellular processes penetrating the capsule itself.
+As the lens grows throughout the life of most vertebrates, the capsule is required to grow as well.
+As shown in the accompanying micrographs and diagrams, equatorial cells can have periodic cellular processes penetrating the capsule.

 The structures in the images are consistent with the laying down of new capsular material required for growth.
 Even though the capsule is a highly elastic structure, it contains no elastic fibers.
 Elasticity is because of the thick lamellar arrangement of the collagen fibers.

 Function

 The capsule helps give the lens its more spherical shape in aquatic vertebrates such as fish and more ellipsoidal shape in land based vertebrates such as sheep.
 In humans the lens ellipsoid becomes more flattened with age.
 The capsule is the basement membrane for the epithelial cells at the front of the lens and the rapidly growing more flexible fiber cells of the back of the lens and below the epithelium at the front.
-Without the capsule substrate forming a tense support these cells loose their form as in the picture of a decapsulated sheep lens.
+Without the capsule substrate forming a tense support, these cells lose their form as in the picture of a decapsulated sheep lens.

 Accommodation

 Normally, when ciliary muscles are in a relaxed state, the zonules will pull the capsule.
-Due to this zonular tension anterior lens surface is flatter resulting in more distant objects being in focus.
-When ciliary muscles contract, the zonular tension will reduce allowing lens to assume more spherical shape.
+Due to this zonular tension, the anterior lens surface is flatter resulting in more distant objects being in focus.
+When ciliary muscles contract, the zonular tension will reduce allowing the lens to assume a more spherical shape.
 This shape change increases the focusing power of the eye allowing closer objects to come into focus.
 The process of changing the lens's focusing power to see closer objects more clearly is known as accommodation.